mikkohei13/FinBIF-DW/www/html/readme.md

 Possibly todo later:

 - Create a FInBIF project on iNat, ask to share observations to that project.
 Then authenticate when fetching the data, using a user that has adming rights to the project.
 This way we could get exact coordinates of obscured observations.
 Then these must be secured on the FinBIF API also.
+- Catch conversion warnings etc. and stop processing (or at least log the problem)
 - Locality names from place_ids.
 Probably too much hassle.
 - Remove suspended user's observations
 - Orcid